 On the basis of test location, the North America molecular diagnostics market is segmented into PoC, self-test or OTC, and central laboratories.
 Central laboratories held the largest market share in 2017 owing to high procedure volume.
 In addition, the presence of ancillary support, in terms of manpower and infrastructure, in these healthcare facilities will contribute toward the segment growth.

 The PoC segment is expected to witness the fastest growth during the forecast period due to the factors, such as lower cost of development and technology.
 Moreover, need for easy and quick access to molecular diagnostics for attaining faster results will also drive the segment.

 On the basis of technology, the market can be categorized into Polymerase Chain Reaction (PCR), In-situ hybridization, sequencing, chips and microarrays, INAAT, mass spectrometry, transcription mediated amplification, and others.
 The PCR segment was the largest technology segment, in terms of revenue, in 2017 and is likely to expand further.
 This growth can be attributed to the wide utilization of PCR techniques, such as multiplex PCR.

-Technological advancements in PCR techniques will also propel the segment development.
-In Situ Hybridization (ISH) segment is projected to be the fastest-growing segment during the forecast period owing to estimated rise in number of patients affected by cancer and need for early diagnosis of cancer.
+Technological advancements in PCR techniques will also propel segment growth.
+In Situ Hybridization (ISH) segment is projected to be the fastest-growing segment during the forecast period owing to an estimated rise in number of patients affected by cancer and need for early diagnosis of cancer.